BarrySunderland/my-vuepress-blog/web-app/docs/blog/embedding-bokeh-plots.md

 </embed>
 ```

 The width and height need to be defined as the element will not autosize for the content.
+But unlike in the markdown conversion of jupyter notebook which won't display a plot, we should now be able to see our bokeh plot.

 <embed
        type="text/html"